carbon-language/carbon-lang/docs/design/generics/details.md

 [instance data field](#field-requirements) requirements.
 This is future work though, as it does not directly impact generics in Carbon.

-## Combining interfaces by adding type-types
+## Combining interfaces by anding type-types

 In order to support functions that require more than one interface to be implemented, we provide an addition operator on type-types.
 This operator gives